jjfiles/McServer/README.md

 Now select `Installations` at the top of the launcher.
 Select the three dots next to your forge installation and select edit:
 ![Forge Installer 3](images/forge-installer-3.png)

-Select `More Options v` towards the bottom.
+Select `More Options` towards the bottom.

 Change `-Xmx2G` to `-Xmx4G` under `JVM Arguments`:
 ![Forge Installer 4](images/forge-installer-4.png) -> ![Forge Installer 5](images/forge-installer-5.png)